RePoseDM: Recurrent Pose Alignment and Gradient Guidance for Pose Guided Image Synthesis

 \subsection{Ablation Study}

-We performed detailed ablation studies to prove the merits of contributions made towards pose guided person image synthesis.
-Tab. \ref{tab:ablation} shows the quantitative results on DeepFashion dataset, comparing \textit{RePoseDM} with several ablation baselines to quantify the contribution made by \textit{Recurrent Pose Alignment} and \textit{Gradient Guidance}.
-The baseline \textsc{B1} is the baseline without \textit{Gradient Guidance} and \textit{Recurrent Pose Alignment}, specifically it has conditioned U-Net based noise prediction module where noise and target pose are concatenated to pass as input and source image pass to simple CNN encoder to get texture conditioning into U-Net.
-Baseline \textsc{B2} consists of pose alignment condition into the U-Net model from \textit{Recurrent Pose Alignment} block but without any gradient guidance.
-Finally, \textsc{RePoseDM} is compared with two baselines \textsc{B1} and \textsc{B2} as shown in Tab. \ref{tab:ablation} and Fig \ref{fig:ablation}.
-Qualitatively, from Fig \ref{fig:ablation} the baseline \textsc{B1} generates images but with incorrect pose and texture and baseline \textsc{B2} generates images which are lack in pose quality.
+We conducted detailed ablation studies to demonstrate the merits of contributions made towards pose-guided person image synthesis.
+Tab.\ref{tab:ablation} shows the quantitative results on the DeepFashion dataset, comparing \textit{RePoseDM} with several ablation baselines to quantify the contributions made by \textit{Recurrent Pose Alignment} and \textit{Gradient Guidance}.
+The baseline \textsc{B1} is the baseline without \textit{Gradient Guidance} and \textit{Recurrent Pose Alignment}.
+Specifically, it consists of a conditioned U-Net-based noise prediction module where noise and the target pose are concatenated as input, and the source image is passed through a simple CNN encoder to provide texture conditioning to the U-Net.
+Baseline B1 is PIDM only.
+Baseline \textsc{B2} incorporates pose alignment conditions into the U-Net model from the \textit{Recurrent Pose Alignment} block but without any gradient guidance.
+Finally, \textsc{RePoseDM} is compared with two baselines, \textsc{B1} and \textsc{B2}, as shown in Tab.\ref{tab:ablation} and Fig.\ref{fig:ablation}.
+Qualitatively, as shown in Fig.\ref{fig:ablation}, baseline \textsc{B1} generates images with incorrect pose and texture, while baseline \textsc{B2} generates images lacking in pose quality.